dimitri/tapoueh.org/content/post/2026/08/sqlfmt/index.md

-The full rule set is documented in [`STYLE.md`](https://github.com/dimitri/sqlfmt/blob/main/STYLE.md) in the repository, derived by analysing 1389 real queries from the book corpus.
+The full rule set is documented in [`STYLE.md`](https://github.com/dimitri/sqlfmt/blob/main/STYLE.md) in the repository, reverse-engineered from the 343 hand-formatted `.sql` files in the book's own query corpus.
 A few highlights:

 - All SQL keywords and function names are **lowercase** — `count(*)`, `coalesce(...)`, `row_number() over(...)`.